EvaHidal/canarc-sic/README.txt

 CANARC_*_loop

 Code created to batch process daily sea ice concentration data from Univeristy of Bremen database (https://data.seaice.uni-bremen.de/).
+Based on code created with the support of CCR.

 Input: